Choose the correct Inline Skates

 Wheel Hardness: 80–82a

-A semi-hard wheel is a good hardness to get both traction and durability
+A semi-hard wheel strikes a good balance between traction and durability.

 Fitness Skates